Skip to main content

 The Security Surface This Creates

-Computer use introduces a category of risk that AI coding tools have never created before: ambient desktop access.
+Computer use introduces a category of risk that ordinary coding tools do not create: UI action authority.
 An agent with coding capabilities can read and write code.
-An agent with desktop control can read and interact with everything on your screen.
+An agent with computer-use access can read screens and request actions in forms, admin systems, and client environments.

 Five Questions Every CTO Should Answer Before Enabling